CZboop/PyScrabble/README.md

 ![scrabble_game.jpg](https://github.com/CZboop/-pyScrabble/blob/main/scrabble_game.jpg)

 All files necessary to play are part of the repo (dictionaries and high score file), with folder name the same etc. So the game should be playable as is, if you download everything.
-Or alternately alter the code and use your own dictionaries and high score system.
+Or, alternatively, alter the code and use your own dictionaries and high score system.

-Uses mostly the Python standard library, plus Pandas, NumPy and More Itertools
+Uses mostly the Python standard library, plus Pandas, NumPy and More Itertools.